sasank98/intermdetr/README.md

     python main.py
 ```
 NOTE: the Hyper-parameters for this model are controlled using the cfg variable in main.py file, currently working in progress to convert that to a .yaml file just like the [MonoDETR](https://github.com/ZrrSkywalker/MonoDETR/tree/main) repo

+The model doesn't perform well for 3D object detection for using it parallel to unimatch, I got an AP3D of 9.87 for car on kitti evaluation dataset and the model seems to be underfitted.
+We can further try this technique on models built for other tasks like multi-view images

 ## Acknowlegment